bushstas/classy-loader/README.md

 ```

 ### Automatic prefix mode
-One point for class names with local prefix.<br>
+One point for class names with local prefix.
-Two points for class names with global prefix.<br>
+Two points for class names with global prefix.
-Three points for real class name without prefix.<br>
+Three points for real class name without prefix.

 ```scss
 .self {